-The company commenced trading during the year and in support of its activities the Council advanced loan payments totaling £19,500 in the year.
+In support of its activities the Council advanced loan payments totaling £103k in the year.
 As with all PEARL entities loan notes to the value of loans advanced have been issued to the Council by the Company.
 The value of these loan notes (with accrued interest) has been reflected as a Long Term Debtor in the Council's accounts for the year.
-The total value of the loan notes as at 31st March 2020 is £20k (inclusive of accrued interest).
+The total value of the loan notes as at 31st March 2021 is £124k (inclusive of accrued interest).